the-teachingRSE-project/competencies/competencies.md

 These skills, while already numerous are also generic on purpose.
 They span a multidimensional space in which the day-to-day tasks and responsibilities of an RSE can be found.

-A snapshot of what this means today was obtained from learners and novice RSEs that we asked during the Paderborn workshop what they would like to have learnt.
-Among the top five things mentioned were:
+The most obvious task of an RSE is to develop software that is used in research.
+This broad topic requires all the \ac{SE} skills.
+Of course, these are the competencies that are the most fluid since they have to adapt at a high rate to technological advancements.
+Additionally, proper \ac{SE} skills often require knowledge of \gls{TEAM}, and \gls{PM}.
+Today this means effective use of
+\acp{IDE}, \gls{static-analysis} tools, \glspl{design-pattern}, documentation
+(for oneself and others), etc.

-- Testing.
-This task is a manifestation of the \ac{SE} competencies of \gls{DOCBB} and \gls{MOD}
+Software development also includes testing.
+This task is a manifestation of the
-  since a model of the software is required in order to write good tests that facilitate understanding and documentation.
+\ac{SE} competencies of \gls{DOCBB} and \gls{MOD} since a model of the software is required in order to write good tests that facilitate understanding and documentation.
 Today this encompasses the knowledge of testing frameworks as well as continuous integration and \ac{CICD} practices.
+Additionally to being tested, software should also be reproducible.
+Projects like ReproHack [@ReproHack] can greatly help in fostering that competency.

+Part of the \ac{FAIR} principles is to make software findable and reusable.
+The RSE needs to be able to decide when and why to keep a repository private.
+This decision requires knowledge in the \gls{RC}, to understand when it makes sense to open up or close down a repository.
+The \gls{USERS}, \gls{TEAM} and sometimes
+\gls{SP} skills are required to make this decision.
+Furthermore, knowledge of the practices and contractual regulations of the RSE's institution are also required.

+The RSE also needs to understand metadata for research and research software.
+There are ongoing efforts on metadata for research software such as CodeMeta [@jones_codemeta_2017] and the \ac{NFDI} working group [@castro_research_sw_metadata_2023] on the subject.
+These are complemented by the development of new tools and methods for providing and working with software metadata, such as the Citation File Format project [@druskat_cff_2021] and HERMES [@druskat_hermes_2022].
+Other efforts focus on Software Management Plans (e.g., [@alves_elixir_2021; @martinez_ortiz_practical_2022]) which could be helpful for RSEs at early stages (i.e., with not much experience of project management).
+They give quick hints on what to look for regarding basic management for research software (including information on e.g., licenses, releases, publication, citation) together with some ongoing work on corresponding metadata [@giraldo_metadata_2023].
+Metadata can also be used actively during and within a research project to inform the decision making processes [@Bird2016].

-- Contributing to large projects.
-This is a topic that requires competency in
-  \gls{SWREPOS}, \gls{SRU}, \gls{SP} in order to understand the ramifications of sharing, and \gls{DOCBB},
-  since the contributed code has to be understood by others.
+Most RSEs will contribute to other projects, some of which will be large.
+This is a topic that requires competency in \gls{SWREPOS}, \gls{SRU}, \gls{SP} in order to understand the ramifications of sharing, and \gls{DOCBB}, since the contributed code has to be understood by others.
 Interacting with project members depends on the \gls{TEAM} skill.
 Today this entails the effective use of collaborative platforms like \gls{GitHub}/\gls{GitLab}, honouring a project's code of conduct, and some knowledge of popular software licences, e.g., the \ac{GPL}.

-- When or why to keep repositories private.
-This decision requires knowledge in the \gls{RC}, to understand when it makes sense to open up or close down a repository.
-  The \gls{USERS}, \gls{TEAM} and sometimes \gls{SP} skills are required to make this decision.
-  Furthermore, knowledge of the practices and contractual regulations of the RSE's institution are also required.
-- Proper development.
-This broad topic requires all the \ac{SE} skills.
-Of course, these are the competencies that are the most fluid since they have to adapt at a high rate to technological advancements.
-Additionally, proper \ac{SE} skills often require knowledge of \gls{TEAM}, and \gls{PM}.
-Today this means effective use of \acp{IDE},
-  \gls{static-analysis} tools, \glspl{design-pattern}, documentation (for oneself and others), etc.
-- Finding a community.
-This can be interpreted in two different ways.
-First, we have the aspect of community building for a research project.
+RSEs are embdded in communities.
+There are two different aspects to finding these communities: First, we have the aspect of community building for a research project.
 Since this deals with software that is supposed to be used in research this requires knowledge of \gls{RC}, \gls{USERS}, and also \gls{NEW}, in order to effectively interact with domain scientists.
 Today, an example is a presence on social media.
-The other
-  \gls{TEAM}-related aspect is the embedding of RSE graduates into the community of RSEs, sharing the same set of values and competencies.
-We envision our RSE graduates to be a part of a strong network of other
-  RSEs, tool-related communities, and the classical domain communities, making them more effective at supporting research.
+The other \gls{TEAM}-related aspect is the embedding of RSE graduates into the community of RSEs, sharing the same set of values and competencies.
+We envision our RSE graduates to be a part of a strong network of other RSEs, tool-related communities, and the classical domain communities, making them more effective at supporting research.
 These networks are a lifelong manifestation where RSEs work to provide an inclusive environment for their peers and provide opportunities for life-long learning.

-Beyond that, we feel that today other important tasks of RSEs are

-- Mentoring colleagues.
+RSEs are aslo mentoring colleagues.
 This necessitates giving good advice that fits to a projects stage in its life-cycle, thereby requiring knowledge of (\gls{SWLC}), and its context in its research domain and thus (\gls{RC}).
 Research software often starts out as a tool to answer a personal research question and becomes more important when other researchers rely on it.
 Some research software might even be used to deal with critical questions such as weather forecasting or medical diagnosis.
-  To formalise the process of giving good advice a classification of software is commonly used [@Wang2012; @Schlauch2018b] where research software can move from one class to another during its life-cycle.
+To formalise the process of giving good advice a classification of software is commonly used [@Wang2012;
-  @Schlauch2018b classify applications based on their scope and criticality and provide \ac{SE} recommendations.
+@Schlauch2018b] where research software can move from one class to another during its life-cycle. @Schlauch2018b classify applications based on their scope and criticality and provide \ac{SE} recommendations.
 The RSE needs to be able to identify the application class they are dealing with and apply the respective RSE practices.
-- Enforcing reproducibility.
-Projects like ReproHack [@ReproHack] can greatly help in fostering that competency.
-- Understanding metadata for research and research software.
-  There are ongoing efforts on metadata for research software such as CodeMeta [@jones_codemeta_2017] and the \ac{NFDI} working group [@castro_research_sw_metadata_2023] on the subject.
-  These are complemented by the development of new tools and methods for providing and working with software metadata, such as the Citation File Format project [@druskat_cff_2021] and HERMES [@druskat_hermes_2022].
-  Other efforts focus on Software Management Plans (e.g., [@alves_elixir_2021; @martinez_ortiz_practical_2022]) which could be helpful for RSEs at early stages (i.e., with not much experience of project management).
-  They give quick hints on what to look for regarding basic management for research software (including information on e.g., licenses, releases, publication, citation) together with some ongoing work on corresponding metadata [@giraldo_metadata_2023].
-  Metadata can also be used actively during and within a research project to inform the decision making processes [@Bird2016].

 # How much do different people need to know? {#sec:how-much-to-know}